ibm-cloud-docs/openwhisk/openwhisk_messagehub.md

 ## Creating a trigger that listens to a {{site.data.keyword.messagehub}} instance
 {: #create_message_hub_trigger}

-In order to create a trigger that reacts when messages are posted to a {{site.data.keyword.messagehub}} instance, you need to use the Feed that is named `/messaging/messageHubFeed`.
-The Feed action supports the following parameters:
+In order to create a trigger that reacts when messages are posted to a {{site.data.keyword.messagehub}} instance, you need to use the feed that is named `/messaging/messageHubFeed`.
+The feed action supports the following parameters:

 |Name|Type|Description|
 |---|---|---|